Universal communication part I: modulo additive channels: Universal communication over the modulo-additive channel

 \subsection{Universally attaining the IFB capacity over the modulo-additive channel}

-In this section the results regarding a universal system for the modulo-additive channel with an unknown state sequence are presented.
-The basis is \selector{a result from \cite{YL_ModuloAdditiveEilat}\cite{YL_PhdThesis}}{Theorem~\ref{theorem:adaptive_L} from Section~\ref{sec:examples_compression}}, that shows that for a wide range of sequential source encoders, there is a communication scheme that asymptotically attains the rate $\log | \mathcal{X} | - \frac{1}{n} L(\vr z)$, where $L(\vr z)$ is the compression length of the sequence $\vr z$ by the source encoder (the number of bits used to encode the sequence). \onlypaper{For completeness, the result is stated formally and proven in the appendix (Section~\ref{sec:modadditive_scheme_and_theorem}, Theorem~\ref{theorem:adaptive_L}).} Substituting the compression length of the Lempel-Ziv (LZ78) algorithm, \onlyphd{which satisfies the conditions of the theorem (see Section~\ref{sec:examples_compression_modadditive}),} the finite state compressibility is obtained (Theorem~\ref{theorem:adaptive_rho}). \onlyphd{ This yields the following theorem:}
+\onlyphd{ In this section, a universal system for the modulo-additive channel with an unknown state sequence is presented.
+The basis is Theorem~\ref{theorem:adaptive_L} from Section~\ref{sec:examples_compression}, that shows that for a wide range of sequential source encoders, there is a communication scheme that asymptotically attains the rate $\log | \mathcal{X} | - \frac{1}{n} L(\vr z)$, where $L(\vr z)$ is the compression length of the sequence $\vr z$ by the source encoder, i.e. the number of bits used to encode the sequence.
+Substituting the compression length of the Lempel-Ziv (LZ78) algorithm, which satisfies the conditions of the theorem (see Section~\ref{sec:examples_compression_modadditive}) the finite state compressibility is obtained.
+This yields the following theorem: } \onlypaper{ In this section, a universal system for the modulo-additive channel with an unknown state sequence is presented.
+It is first shown (see also \cite{YL_ModuloAdditiveEilat}\cite[\S 10.5]{YL_PhdThesis}), that for a wide range of sequential source encoders, there is a communication scheme that asymptotically attains the rate $\log | \mathcal{X} | - \frac{1}{n} L(\vr z^n)$, where $L(\vr z^n)$ is the compression length of the $n$-length sequence $\vr z$ by the source encoder, i.e. the number of bits used to encode the sequence.

+Let us first define a class of sequential source encoders, for which Theorem~\ref{theorem:adaptive_L} below applies.
+Only source encoders that have the following structure are considered: The encoding algorithm is unaware and is not a function of the sequence length $n$.
+The encoder receives the sequence for compression letter by letter.
+From time to time, the encoder emits parts of the compressed sequence.
+After the last letter is entered into the source encoder, it receives an indication that the sequence has ended and may emit the final part of the compressed sequence.